How to make easy, crispy air fryer scrapple in under 15 minutes! No mess, no pans- just crispy Scrapple in the Air Fryer!

 Tips for making Scrapple in the air fryer

-- Don't disturb the Scrapple to early or try to flip it too soon, When Scrapple is cooking, it is very loose and fragile before it crisps, and flipping it too early will cause it to fall apart.
+| Wait to flip | Don't try to flip the Scrapple too soon, since it is very loose and fragile before it crisps, and flipping it too early will cause it to fall apart. |

 Frequently Asked Questions about Scrapple in the air fryer